smorrison4/BQ-AutoComplete/README.md

 Size: 87K + 704K for example data
 Tested with Chrome, Edge, and Internet Explorer.
-There is a problem with Firefox. does not use any third-party code, besides being adapted from Pixabay.
+There is a problem with Firefox.

+It does not use any third-party code, besides being adapted from Pixabay.

 It works on Android except that Android intercepts the double-click event.
-You can work around that by typeing "*" instead though.
+You can work around that by typing "*" instead though.

 It works on IPhone except that the down arrow does not work.
 You can work around that by typing ":" to get the categories, and "*" to list all.

 Security issues: Fortunately this does not use any jquery or eval.
 However, it uses innerHtml in bq-auto-complete.min.js in two places.

 The data in here is all public domain; the 2017 Naics are from the U.S. government.

 The button styles are my own; feel free to use them.

 Released under the MIT License: http://www.opensource.org/licenses/mit-license.php

 It has no dependencies and does not use any third-party code, besides being adapted from Pixabay.